ransonk/group-yelp-project/documentation/feature-list/issues.md

 friday night.

 1. main pain console.log errors.
+done.

-2. if i set default picture from internet and put in user api , it renders too big.
+2. if i set default picture from internet and put in user api , it renders too big. ryan

-3. we dont have image route. likes? i thnk its okay without like table.

-4. in business page, we should be able to add pictures.
+3. we dont have image route. likes? i thnk its okay without like table. business page - should be able to add image. profile page - edit image for their profile picture

-5. in profile page, user should be able to add picture.

 6. review. user should be able to add picture ??? or no???